Benefits of the Tech Honors Program

 - Honors Conferences, providing the chance to travel and give presentations at the state, regional and national levels.
 Every year, Honors students at Tech present their research in cities such as Chicago, Boston, Denver, and Washington, D.C.

 - Honors Experiential Learning credit for competitive internships, innovative leadership in civic engagement, intensive study abroad, National Science Foundation's Research Experience for Undergraduates, and other possibilities.

-- The Associated Scholars Guild (ASG), the Honors student organization that sponsors more than a dozen committees, publishes
+- The Associated Scholars Guild (ASG), the Honors student organization that sponsors student-designed committees, has its

-has its own intramural teams, organizes trips and social events, funds innovative
+own intramural teams, organizes trips and social events, funds innovative service